alexandra-firsova/Human-lung-cell-atlas/README.md

   </button>
 </a>
 <br>
-The raw images and analysis files are available here. (this link will be updated soon)
+The images, data and analysis files are available here in corresponding folders.